adi-chan/video_summarize/README.md

 # Video Summarizer

-A simple Python project that downloads YouTube videos, extracts audio, and generates a summary using OpenAI Whisper/Offline models.
+A simple Python project that downloads videos from sites such as Youtube/Reddit and more, extracts audio, and generates a summary using OpenAI Whisper/Offline models.
+MOre details in documentation.txt, please check it out.
 # Demo

 https://github.com/user-attachments/assets/b190be11-d842-4eac-8f1e-8fc5cdd70999

 ## Features
-- Download videos from YouTube
+- Download videos from link provided or local file attached.
 - Convert MP4/MP3 → WAV automatically
+- Supports time-based trimming using start and end timestamps
 - Transcribe and summarize video content
+- Command-line interface (CLI) based

 ## Setup